Pinterest Hidden Image

 💬 FAQs

-Can you get vegan baileys?
+Can you get vegan Baileys?

 This homemade version is so much closer to the original Irish cream than Baileys Almande, which was a little too watery, in my opinion!

-How should homemade baileys be stored?
+How should it be stored?

-Store in sealed jars or bottles and refrigerate for up to 5 days.
+Store in sealed jars or bottles and refrigerate for up to 7 days.
 Shake the bottle or jar really well before opening it to serve, as some natural separation will occur due to the fat and alcohol content.

 Can I reduce the recipe?

-Can I make this homemade baileys gluten-free?
+Can I make homemade Baileys gluten-free?

 According to Beyond Celiac, most whiskeys (even those made with rye, wheat, or barley) are considered gluten-free due to the distillation process.